Times up! Learn healthy and fun ideas for limiting screen time for kids and the rest of the family.

 Don’t Allow Screen Time When the Sun is Up

 Only allow TV time or video games when the sun goes down (this is especially great in the summer months when the sunlight seems to last forever!).
 When the sun’s out, everyone has to get creative and find a different activity!

-Search online for fairs/festivals in the area or other fun free things to do in your town as a family.
+Search online for screen-free activities or other fun free things to do in your town as a family.
 Even with some businesses still closed from COVID-19, you can find safe alternatives.

 Now that you have a new set of tools under your belt for limiting screen time for kids, it’s time to clock out of your screen time for the day and go lead by example.
 Kids are eager to learn and are always assessing their environment, so set them up for success by showing them how much fun you can all have when you’re on your feet and your eyes have something to focus on other than a screen!